SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSRelationToOwner/SetId.md

 so.topic: reference
 ---

-Set the primary key (id) for the RelationToOwner
+Set the primary key (id) for the NSRelationToOwner

 **Parameter:**
  - **id** Integer RelationToOwner id.